nikita-kazakov/nikita-kazakov.github.io/_books/what-the-heck-is-eos.md

 ---
 title: What the heck is EOS?
 date: 2020-01-16
+image:
+    thumbnail: /assets/images/books/what-the-heck-is-eos/eos_thumb.png
+---
-excerpt: TLDR; Read it if your organization is using EOS.
+Bottom Line --- 7/10 --- Read it if your organization is using EOS or if you're building an organization.
 Otherwise you can skip it.
----

 The company I’m working with started to use EOS (Entrepreneurial operating system) to manage vision, priorities and making sure everyone is clear about what the company is aiming to achieve.

-I don’t recommend you read it unless your company is implementing EOS and you need to know the framework.
+I wouldn't read it if my company wasn't using EOS.

-The book is short at under 200 pages and is an easy read.
+To it's credit --- The book is short at under 200 pages and is an easy read.
 It’s explains the EOS model well.

 {% include image_center_caption.html
     caption = "EOS Model consists of 6 elements."